Science

 • Mrs Faye Nearney – Teacher of Science; Deputy Headteacher (Curriculum & Safeguarding)

-• Dr Alan Reid – Lead Practitioner in Science
+• Dr Alan Reid – Lead Practitioner in Teaching & Learning

 • Mr Ben Stokes – Teacher of Science

-• Mr Simon Poliakoff – Teacher of Science; Lead Practitioner in Teaching and Learning
+• Mr Simon Poliakoff – Teacher of Science; Lead Practitioner in Teaching & Learning

-• Mr Alf Lesurf – Teacher of Science; Lead Practitioner in High Attainers
+• Mr Alf Lesurf – Teacher of Science; Lead Practitioner High Attainers

 • Ms Natalie Graham – Science Technician